python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ```

 Then, type a password and it will create a file called `key.key`.
 This file contains a unique key.
 If you loose this file
-and re-run the create command, the key hash will be different and your code encrypted with this key can`t be decrypted.
+and re-run the create command, the key hash will be different and your code encrypted with this key won't be able to be decrypted.

 Store the key in a secure site, and NOT COMMIT this key to your repository.